Skip to content

 Our ideal guest:

-• Can fly (sorry, ground beetles — we love you, but access is tricky)
+• Can fly (sorry, ground beetles, we love you, but access is tricky)

 • Values solitude over swarm life

-• Forages independently and appreciates seasonal variety
+• Forages on their own and likes seasonal variety

 • Doesn't mind sharing with other wildlife

-• Embraces the weather — rain, wind, sun, and everything in between
+• Embraces the weather: rain, wind, sun, and everything in between

 Ready to check in?